josephvos/pokemon-wikipedia-api-app/meta/DEADLINE.md

 > The first url for WikipediaAPI is for retrieving the title of the image and then
     the second url uses the title of the image to find the actual url of the image so it can be show in the project.
+I have some methods that will convert vague terms like "fire" into a more specific term like "lava", that way Wikipedia will be able to search images using that term.

 ## Part 2: New